Kamran6433/Amazon_Coding_Challenge/README.md

 I have understood the task at hand and the code review by the Amazon employee looks similar to what I have coded in this repository.
 All the obstacles match the obstacles in the challenge.

-The structure of my code is confusing and there are classes thta i havent used or used very little of so maybe i could get rid of them.
+The structure of my code is confusing and there are classes that I haven't used or used very little of so maybe I could get rid of them.